tedhudek/attendee-notes/README.md

 # Write the Docs Attendee Notes

+These notes are viewable in a rendered form on Read the Docs: http://write-the-docs-attendee-notes.readthedocs.org/

 ## What

 A consolidated repository where all attendees of the WriteTheDocs NA 2015 conference are welcome to contribute their notes for each presentation.
 After the conference ends, we will collaborate to make a master file of all the notes.